-New players get 3 free sessions, we then ask members to pay a monthly subscription fee to support the running of the club.
-The subscription fee is set at £20 for adults and £10 for juniors.
+New players get 4 free sessions, we then ask members to pay a monthly subscription fee to support the running of the club.
+The subscription fee is set at £30 for adults, £15 for juniors & £10 for mini’s.
 Please note, if the subscription fee may act as a barrier to joining the club, the club are happy to discuss options on an individual basis.

 Members will also need to purchase a membership with the National Governing Body, British Wheelchair Basketball.
 Membership costs £30 a season for adults and £15 a season for juniors.
 For more information on British Wheelchair Basketball’s membership packages please click here.

 Do I need to have my own sports wheelchair?

 No. The club have a fleet of sports wheelchairs available for the use of club members